Jeffrey Alfred Legum

-Jeffrey Alfred Legum (born 1941) is an American philanthropist, investor and former automobile dealer.
+Jeffrey Alfred Legum (December 16, 1941 – September 25, 2025) was an American philanthropist, investor and automobile dealer.

-Legum has been successful as an auto dealer, and as an investor.
+Legum was successful as an auto dealer, and as an investor.
 His investment advice helped build the endowments of both the Park School and the Baltimore Museum of Art.

 Early life and education

-He was born in Baltimore in 1941.
+Legum was born in Baltimore, Maryland, on December 16, 1941.
 His father, Leslie Legum, was a developer of large industrial parks, and his mother, Naomi Legum, was the daughter of ice cream manufacturer, L. M. Hendler.
-Legum attended the University of Pennsylvania, majoring in economics.
+Legum attended the University of Pennsylvania, majoring in economics and is listed as a distinguished alumnus of Wharton in business and finance.

 Park Circle Motor Company

 Upon graduation from the University of Pennsylvania's Wharton School of Business with a B.S. degree in economics in 1963, Legum joined Park Circle Motor Company, which was founded in 1921 by Legum's grandfather.
 By 1986, he had grown the dealership to the third largest in the country.

 Legum's Westminster Motors provided limousines for the 1981 presidential inauguration.

 In 1989, Legum sold his Chevrolet-Nissan dealership, retaining Westminster Chevrolet Cadillac, a dealership he had acquired in 1973.
 He sold Westminster in 1997, ending his involvement in the automobile business.